newlyceum/curriculum/README.md

 Work on structure & scheduling, talk about [Maker vs. Manager](http://www.paulgraham.com/makersschedule.html).

 Can we do more deep dive project-based learning?
 What topics/interests/goals?

+I got Jack a copy of Susan Cain's [Quiet Power](https://www.bearpondbooks.com/book/9780803740600), the kids' & teens' version of Quiet, because managing energy is important for introverts.

 ## Compliance / Core / Curriculum